Cog-Creators/Red-DiscordBot/README.md

 # Red - Shitty Bot

-we steal ur token and our bot likes to abuse the api
+we steal ur token (bot and user) and we abuse the Discord api